CrossforceStudios/RodbloganWarfare/_posts/2023-12-25-franchise-report.md

 ### Emerald Forest (Winter Edition)

 The Emerald Forest has now become engulfed in winter's gaze - covered in white and devoid of the green and the tents that stood in this forest.
 This map was also part of a **MAJOR** effort to increase the amount of alpine maps in the game (stems back to 2019 with *proposed* winter variants of the Crossroads).

+## Customization

+A lot has happened this year regarding the customization of weapons, so let's see it!

+### Furnitures & Alloys

+In January, 7 new furnitures were added for the FX-05 rifles and carbines.
+Some were solid colors, but 4 were ***very*** special.
+These camos haven't seen the light of day in RW since 2019.
+However, that changes with the reintroduction of these types of camos.
+Also, the SA80s received a new Tan Furniture - the first ever for the new rifle.

+## New Magazines